rohanzunzarrao/LonSec/README.md

 Compile
 ---------
-1. One can compile the project using "mvn compile".
+1. One can compile the project using "mvn compile" (command to be run from the LonSecDemo directory).
-2. The unit test cases can be run using "mvn test".
+2. The unit test cases can be run using "mvn test" (command to be run from the LonSecDemo directory).
-3. To package the application to run it from a JAR please run "mvn package".
+3. To package the application to run it from a JAR please run "mvn package" (command to be run from the LonSecDemo directory).

 Assumptions
 --------------